danielsaatchi/EMIT/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the scripts or open the Jupyter notebook to explore the project.
+3. Run the scripts or open the Jupyter notebook to explore the project with images and reproduction.

 ## Link to Reference Papers
 - [Arxiv: EMIT Mechanical Intelligence Design (IL-Kwon Oh et al)](https://arxiv.org/abs/1506.02640)